 On adoption, we will recognize additional operating liabilities of approximately \$230.0 million, with corresponding ROU assets of approximately \$210.0 million.
 The new standard provides practical expedients for an entity's ongoing accounting.
 We will elect the short-term lease recognition exemption for certain classes of underlying assets.
-In doing so, for those leases that qualify, we will not recognize ROU assets or lease liabilities, including not recognizing ROU assets or lease liabilities for existing short-term leases of those assets in transition.
+In doing so, for those leases that qualify, we will not recognize ROU assets or lease liabilities for existing short-term leases of those assets in transition.
 We will elect to combine lease and non-lease components for certain classes of underlying assets.